Sadsnake1/word-smith/README.md

 ### Accuracy

-Roughly nine words in ten on ordinary prose, in my own testings.
+Roughly nine words in ten on ordinary prose, in my own testing — this isn't benchmarked against a tagged corpus.
 It's weakest on dialogue-heavy fiction and sentence fragments, where the context rules have less to work with, and on unusual proper nouns.

 That's why it's a writing aid rather than a grammar checker: a colour is a prompt to look at the sentence again, not a verdict.
 Turning on one class at a time — all your verbs, or all your adjectives — is what it's for.